 How does this project address climate change adaptation in Niue?

-Focusing on the scaling up of household water storage and the improvement of water quality monitoring, the project will adopt a participatory and inclusive approach that addresses the vulnerabilities and the rights of the householders in Niue.
-Water quality monitoring skills and the capacity of key government departments will be enhanced, and community leaders will acquire improved skills in climate resilience.
+The project focused on scaling up household water storage systems and the improvement of water quality monitoring and adopted aparticipatory and inclusive approach that addresses the vulnerabilities and the rights of the householders in Niue.
+Through the provision oftraining and water quality laboratory equipment, the project scaled up the technical and operational capacity of key governmentdepartments in the areas of water quality and infrastructure.

-- Conducting inspections of household water storage systems
+- Conducting assesments of household water storage systems.

 - Developing selection criteria that address the needs of the most vulnerable households where rainwater harvesting systems need installation.

-- Installation of rainwater storage tanks at identified households.
+- Connection of rainwater storage tanks at identified households.